alliedvision/gst-vmbsrc/EXAMPLES.md

 - libcairo2-dev

-Additionally the following python package needs to be installed. it is available via the Python packaging index and can be installed as usual via pip:
+Additionally the following python package needs to be installed. it is available via the Python packaging index and can be installed as usual via `pip`:
 - PyGObject

 ### Example code